pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/2_data_models_and_firestore_converters/instructions.md

         );
 ```

-Let's talk a bit about what's happening here.
+Let us talk a bit about what's happening here.
 The data received from Firestore is a JSON-like, key-value pairs.
 The method `withConverter()` will take 2 arguments, a fromJson and toJson methods.
 It will handle transformation of data for you on all the operations done on this reference.
 For reads, you will get `Poll` instead of `Map`.
 In writes, you can pass a `Poll` directly without doing any manual pre-processing to convert it to `Map` back again.

 So if you want to add a new poll, you would simply do: